poojabhat1690/3-GAmES/README.md

 	4. intronInfo_proteinCodingGenes.bed - ENSEMBL intron annotations
 	5. transcriptStartsAndEnds_all.txt - ensembl transcript annotation

-All the annotations should be tab separated and should contain the following information (without column headers): chromosome, start, end , geneName, score, strand, transcript id
+All the annotations should be tab separated and should contain the following information (without column headers): chromosome, start, end , geneName, score, strand, transcript id.

 Please also include the transcript biotype (protein coding, non-coding etc) as the 8th column of  transcriptStartsAndEnds_all.txt